-On average a child should earn around 1-5 dojos a week.
-Daily dojos are awarded for Attendance, wherever appropriate to encourage families.
-Dojos are awarded for 'over and above' efforts, attitudes and actions to help set high expectations and acknowledge children's progress/striving in the schools Ways of Being and living the values.
+On average a child could earn around 1-5 dojos a week. are awarded for 'over and above' efforts, attitudes and actions to help set high expectations and acknowledge children's progress/striving in the schools Ways of Being and living the values.